If you are on the hunt for some of the best ski backpacks, you have come to the right place.

-A lot of packs featured here have a hydration compatible sleeve.
+A lot of packs featured here have a hydration-compatible sleeve.
 If this is something you’re counting on, you will have to look for a backpack that has an insulated sleeve.
-That’s always stated in the mini review and/or pros boxes, so don’t skip those.
+That’s always stated in the mini-review and/or pros boxes, so don’t skip those.

-Here’s the thing - any sort of hydration sleeve just won’t work.
+Here’s the thing – any sort of hydration sleeve just won’t work.
 If you’re outside in sub-zero temperatures, the water in the bladder will just freeze and you won’t have anything to drink.
-Which is why you need to look for backpacks with insulated sleeves; these will be able to retain the temperature of your water and keep it from freezing even in really nasty colds.
+This is why you need to look for backpacks with insulated sleeves; these will be able to retain the temperature of your water and keep it from freezing even in really nasty colds.